rancher/rancher/README-template.md

 Rancher also includes other open source libraries and projects, [see go.mod](https://github.com/rancher/rancher/blob/release/v2.8/go.mod) for the full list.

+## Build configuration

+Refer to the [build docs](docs/build.md) on how to customize the building and packaging of Rancher.

 ## Support, Discussion, and Community
 If you need any help with Rancher, please join us at either our [Rancher forums](http://forums.rancher.com/) or [Slack](https://slack.rancher.io/) where most of our team hangs out at.